jqnatividad/qsv/README.md

 access to a native python interpreter for those platforms (aarch64, i686, and arm) on GitHub's action runners.
 Compile natively on those platforms with Python 3.8+ installed, if you want to enable the `python` feature.

 ### Minimum Supported Rust Version
-Building qsv requires Rust version 1.58.1.
+Building qsv requires Rust stable - currently version 1.59.0.

 Tab Completion
 --------------